matteobaglini/death-by-primitive-obsession/PITCHME.md

 # @color[IndianRed](Death) from a thousand @color[GoldenRod](cuts)
-The victim is your code and the murder weapon is the Primitive Obsession
+The victim is your code and <br />
+the murder weapon is the Primitive Obsession

 ---
 # Who am I?